francesco-gariboldi/psy-data-tool/README.md

 At this point, all the requirements for running the program are satisfied.

-Before using the explore_data function standardize column names (to lower cased snake_case).
+Before using the xplore_data function standardize column names (to lower cased snake_case).
 It is necessary for the program to work:
 ```
 df.columns = df.columns.str.replace('%', '').str.replace('(', '').str.replace(')', '').str.strip().str.lower().str.replace(' ', '_')
 ```